Nintendo data leak: Prototypes and development materials

 In addition to source code, the July 2020 leak included a number of video game prototypes, as well as cut content.
 A prototype of Yoshi's Island that does not feature Yoshi as the protagonist was uncovered; its title, Super Donkey, suggests it may have been considered as a new Donkey Kong game before being repurposed for Yoshi.
 Early sprites from various games, including Pilotwings when it was known as Dragonfly, were also discovered.

 Among the most notable revelations was the discovery of an official 3D model of Luigi for Super Mario 64, corroborating developer interviewers at the time of the game's release that they had intended to include Luigi as a second co-operative character but had to cut this feature.
+This validated a longstanding desire in the Mario fanbase to see Luigi in the game, known as "L is real".
 Another major discovery was level maps intended for an unreleased 64DD expansion pack for The Legend of Zelda: Ocarina of Time.
 These various Zelda assets were assembled by fans to recreate a dungeon that was originally only viewable in pre-release screenshots.

-The leaks included the software that was necessary to run the Workboy, a canceled Game Boy accessory that would have added personal digital assistant features to the handheld.
-Only two prototypes of the Workboy were known to exist, and the software from the leak was used to verify the operation of one of the Workboys.
+The leaks included the software that was necessary to run the WorkBoy, a canceled Game Boy accessory that would have added personal digital assistant features to the handheld.
+Only two prototypes of the WorkBoy were known to exist, and the software from the leak was used to verify the operation of one of the WorkBoys.
 In 2021, fans used the Super Mario Advance source code to track down the samples used to compose Super Mario World's soundtrack and recreated the music as it would have sounded before being compressed to fit the SNES's limitations.